 General Settings shall be queried by the Centerstack Settings HMI Client when the Ignition_Status changes from OFF/ACC to Run.
 See the FBMP SPSS for details on querying at start-up when ignition_status changes to Run.

-When Ignition_Status changes from Run to OFF/ACC the infotainment Centerstack Driver Information Settings shall be considered unknown.
-The HMI should not show any Settings HMI selections when Driver Assistance Settings selection information is unknown.
+When Ignition_Status changes from Run to OFF/ACC the infotainment Centerstack General Settings defined in this General Settings section shall be considered unknown.
+The HMI should not show any General Settings HMI selections when General Settings selection information is unknown.
+In the General Settings HMI for Settings not defined in Settings in the Centerstack SPSS reference the HMI for whether these settings can be shown or not when ignition_status does not equal Run.

 VS-SR-REQ-259080/A-HMI Activation during Run - General Settings